Soap Opera Star's Montclair Son, Citadel Cadet Charged In Capitol Riots

-A former Montclair High School student and Citadel cadet has been charged in the Jan.
+A former Northern New Jersey high school student and Citadel cadet has been charged in the Jan.
 6 riots at the U.S. Capitol.

-Elias Irizarry, 19, a second semester freshman at The Citadel Military College of South Carolina, was released from jail on a $25,000 bond, ABC4 reports.
+Elias Irizarry, 19, a Montclair High School graduate and a second-semester freshman at The Citadel Military College of South Carolina, was released from jail on a $25,000 bond, ABC4 reports.

 Irizarry's father, Vincent Irizarry, played Deimos Kiriakis on NBC's "Days of our Lives," and was nominated for a Daytime Emmy Award in 1985 and 2002.
 He won in 2009.